 Losing a loved one is never easy.
 Whether that’s a pet, a friend, a family member or anyone else a person has had some sort of connection with.
 So, if a family member, friend or loved one experiences loss, you will need to step up to the plate to help them through the process.
 There are so many different things you can do to help someone during this difficult time – from emotional support to practical support.
 But often, it can feel difficult to know what’s the best thing to do.
 Here are a few suggestions that could prove useful for everyone involved.

 Offer Your Sympathy

-First and foremost, you need to offer your condolences and sympathy to someone who has experienced loss.
+First and foremost, you need to offer your condolences and sympathy to someone who has experienced loss especially someone who has experienced losing a spouse.
 There are various ways to do this and only you will know the best, depending on the person and whether they need space or not.
 You can offer them a shoulder to cry on.
 You can call them.
 You can send a card or letter.
 You can send flowers.
 Even the smallest of gestures will make all the difference right now.
 What’s important is that you let the person know you’re there for them.

 Offer Practical Help